yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 >    - Mark the results of {% icon tool %} **7: Perform 2-D spot detection** and {% icon tool %} **9: Overlay images** as the primary outputs of the workflow (by clicking on the checkboxes of the outputs).
 {: .hands_on}

-Final workflow should look like this:
+The final workflow should look like this:

 ![2025_workflow.png](../../images/2d_spot_detection/2025_workflow.png)

 # Conclusion

-In this exercise you imported images into Galaxy from IDR, detect RNA single molecules using the 2D spot detection tool and visualize them on the original intensity image.
+In this exercise, you imported images into Galaxy from IDR, detect RNA single molecules using the 2D spot detection tool and visualize them on the original intensity image.
-Finally, you created a re-usable workflow which can be used on a tar ball of IDR images.
+Finally, you created a reusable workflow which can be used on a tarball of IDR images.

 # References
 - Li, Guoliang, and Gregor Neuert.
 "Multiplex RNA single molecule FISH of inducible mRNAs in single yeast cells."
 Scientific data 6.1 (2019): 94.